jiminny/join-the-team/README.md

 ## What you'll get
 - Fantastic exposure to scaling a tech team at an incredible pace
 - Top end machinery (we run on Macbook Pros)
-- Amazing office near Vitosha metro
+- Amazing central office on Shipka
 - Competitive salary
 - Employee share ownership